bravecollective/moon-mining-manager/README.md

 * Now exit the container shell via `exit`
 * Regenerate js/css with `npm run production`, if they have changed.

+> If you wish, there is a `docker-compose.override.yml.example` file included.
+You can rename it to
+> `docker-compose.override.yml` to use a containerized database.

 See also https://laravel.com/docs/5.5/installation.

 ### EVE tables